November 2025

 Important notes about FSAs

-You lose any funds you don’t use by your employer’s claim deadline.
-They can’t be rolled over.
-FSAs aren’t portable—they don’t move with you if you leave your job.
+FSAs aren’t portable — they don’t move with you if you leave your job.
 Moreover, unlike HSAs, you don’t need to report FSAs on your yearly income tax return.

 What are HSAs and FSAs used for?

 You can only use the money in an HSA or FSA for qualified out-of-pocket medical expenses.
-You can’t use these accounts to pay for your health insurance premium, that is, the amount that the health insurance plan charges you each month.
+You can’t use these accounts to pay for your health insurance premium (the amount your health insurance plan charges you each month).

 Qualified medical expenses include: